mspranger/cl-hop/README.md

 cl-hop
 ================

-HOP planner implementation in lisp (based on py-hop)
+HOP planner implementation in lisp (based on pyhop)

 see https://bitbucket.org/dananau/pyhop